compilereg/parallel-codes/1dstencil/README.md

  * To compile the code, submit.nvcc stencil-cuda stencil-cuda.cu
  * To submit the code to the cluster, sbatch submit.gpu "./stencil-cuda 1000 10" where 1000 is the vector suze, and 10 is the radius.
  * Note, the code must be compiled on the node with GPU, and because of that we used a third party script uses nvcc on a node with GPU
+ * The code, also calculates the stencil on CPU using the function "stencil_1d" to compare the result with GPU using the function "checkResults".
+To use only the GPU function, just comment out the calls to both functions.